-- 1. Maintain good academic standing and make satisfactory progress as required.
-Detailed information may be obtained from the Office of Financial Aid. - 2.
-Report changes in names, addresses and dependency status to the Office of Financial Aid.
+- Maintain good academic standing and make satisfactory progress as required.
+Detailed information may be obtained from the Office of Student Financial Assistance or via the SMCM Student Portal. - Report changes in names, addresses and dependency status to the Office of Student Financial Assistance.
 Changes in name and address also must be reported to the Office of the Registrar. - 3.
 Report to the Office of Financial Aid the receipt of any financial assistance (scholarship, grants and so forth) received from other groups or organizations. - 4.
 Consult with the Office of Financial Aid prior to making any changes in enrollment status (change from full-time to part-time or withdrawal from the College). - 5.
 Submit the Free Application for Federal Student Aid (or the Renewal Application) before the priority deadline of March 1.
-Maryland residents who file after the March 1 deadline may not be considered for Maryland state assistance.
+Maryland residents who file after the March 1 deadline will not be considered for Maryland state assistance.
 Note: St. Mary's reserves the right to adjust aid awards at any time when there are changes in enrollment or residency status, income discrepancies, or financial changes.
-Grants Grants are gifts of money awarded to students with financial need.
-Grants need not be repaid.
-St. Mary's College offers the Federal Pell Grant, Federal Supplemental Educational Grant (SEOG) and numerous College grants for students with demonstrated financial need.
-St. Mary's Scholarships Merit scholarships at St. Mary's are awarded to entering full-time first-year and transfer students who show exceptional promise.
-Scholarships are awarded competitively to academically talented students.
-Scholarships, unless otherwise noted, are automatically renewed for up to four years of full-time study at St. Mary's as long as the student remains in good standing as a full-time student and completes at least 12 credit hours each semester.
-The Office of Financial Aid, associate dean of academic services, and the Scholarship Review Committee monitors academic progress of scholarship recipients.
-The total amount of scholarships received from St. Mary's may not exceed the cost of in-state tuition.
-Tuition waivers are scholarships and count toward this limit.
-Loans William D. Ford Federal Direct Loan (Direct Loan) Program St. Mary's College of Maryland participates exclusively in the Direct Loan Program.
-The lender is the U.S. Department of Education.